helton/hbox/README.md

 Usage: hbox <COMMAND>

 Commands:
-  info    Print debug information list    List all installed packages and their versions add     Add a specific version of a package remove  Remove a package use     Set current version of a package run     Run the package help    Print this message or the help of the given subcommand(s)
+  info    Print debug information about the hbox environment and configuration list    List all installed packages and their versions add     Add and install a specific version of a package remove  Remove a specific version of a package use     Set the current version of a package as the default run     Run a command from a package config  Configure hbox settings help    Print this message or the help of the given subcommand(s)

 Options: